Maximization of Non-Concave Utility Functions in Discrete-Time Financial Market Models: Existence of an optimal strategy for the one-step case

-\textit{Step 3: Proof of \eqref{montdor}.}\\ Similarly as in step 1, it is enough to prove \eqref{montdor} for bounded $H$ and $\xi$.
-We denote by $N$ the bound on $|\xi|$ and by $M$ the bound on $|H|$.
-By definition of $v$, \eqref{montdor} holds true for constant $H$, so by Corollary \ref{nagyy} it holds true for step functions $H$.
-Again, taking a sequence of step-function approximations $H_l\to H$ with $H_l$ uniformly bounded, using the continuity of $v$ for the the right-hand side and Fatou Lemma for the left-hand side (here it is liminf Fatou Lemma and we use that $V(H_l+ {\xi} Y) \geq -V^-(-M- N |Y|)$ and $E(V^-(-M -N |Y|)\vert\mathcal{H}) < \infty$ due to Assumption \ref{hypVmoinsinfty}), we get that \eqref{montdor} holds for all bounded $H$ and $\xi$ and the statement is proved.
+\textit{Step 3: proof of \eqref{montdor}.}\\ Similarly as in step 1, it is enough to prove \eqref{montdor} for bounded $H$ and $\xi$.
+We denote by $N$ the bound for $|\xi|$ and by $M$ the bound for $|H|$.
+By construction of $A$ and \eqref{cakk}, \eqref{montdor} holds true for constant $H$, so by Corollary \ref{nagyy} it holds true for step functions $H$.
+Again, taking a sequence of step-function approximations $H_l\to H$ with $H_l$ uniformly bounded, using the continuity of $A$ for the right-hand side and Fatou Lemma for the left-hand side (here it is liminf Fatou Lemma and we use that $V(H_l+ {\xi} Y) \geq -V^-(-M- N |Y|)$ and $E(V^-(-M -N |Y|)\vert\mathcal{H}) < \infty$ due to Assumptions \ref{hypV1} and \ref{hypVmoinsinfty}), we get that \eqref{montdor} holds for all bounded $H$, $\xi$ and hence for all $H$, $\xi$.
+The statement is proved. \end{proof}